Check out Oxford Academia programs at University of Oxford

 4 Strategic Admissions Takeaways for Students

-1. Build an Early Advantage List: Categorize your college list into Early Decision I, Early Decision II, and Early Action opportunities before September of your senior year.
+1. Build an Early Advantage List: Categorize your college list into Early Decision I, Early Decision II, and Early Action opportunities before September of your senior year to capitalize on higher acceptance rates.

-2. Plan Your Testing Early: Take a diagnostic SAT and ACT by the fall of your junior year and plan for at least two test dates to capitalize on superscoring.
+2. Plan Your Testing Early: Don’t wait for policies to shift.
+Take a diagnostic SAT and ACT by the fall of your junior year to ensure you aren’t caught off guard and to allow time for superscoring.

 This guide was developed in collaboration with Natasha de Sherbinin, a college admissions expert (and former Putney leader) with 15 years of experience on both sides of the admissions desk.
 She has worked in a selective college admissions office and has led college counseling programs for high school students in New York.
 Currently she works directly with families who are navigating the admissions process at NDS College Consulting.